fasiha/ebisu/README.md

 $\mathrm{Gamma}(α', β')$ is a reasonable approximation for the true posterior halflife.

-Let’s stop and take stock of where we’ve been and where we’ve arrived.
+Let’s stop and take stock of where we are and how we got here.
-1. We began with a prior on the halflife of a fact: in hours, $h ∼ \mathrm{Gamma}(α, β)$ for some known parameters $α$ and $β$.
+1. We began with a prior on the halflife of a fact: in hours, $h ∼ \mathrm{Gamma}(α, β)$ for known parameters $α$ and $β$.
 2. After $t$ hours since last seeing this fact, the student underwent a quiz and got $k$ points out of a possible $n$.
 We treated this as a binomial trial with underlying probability $2^{-t/h}$.
 3. We went through the Bayesian machinery to obtain the moments of the posterior $h | k$, that is, our new belief about the distribution of the fact’s halflife in light of the quiz.
 4. With those moments, we created a new distribution $\mathrm{Gamma}(α', β')$ which matches the true posterior in mean and variance.
 We can now return to step 1!